Research Topics

 Prof. Gebhard Schertler, Paul Scherrer Institute

-Prof. Richard Kammerer, Paul Scherrer Institute
+PD Dr. Richard Kammerer, Paul Scherrer Institute

 5. Artificial organelles and cells